-There are no explicit guidelines regulating such matters, but there are some sacred principles that surely must be taken into consideration in assessing this issue.
+There are no explicit guidelines regulating such matters, but there are some sacred principles that surely must be taken into consideration in assessing this issue from a biblical perspective.

 Lenski asserts that the phrase “every man” must not be restricted to Christian men.
-Rather, literally, Christ is the head of “every man” — whether they accept him or not (p.
-433).
+Rather, literally, Christ is the head of “every man” whether they accept him or not (433).

 The subsequent context regarding creation would appear to support this latter view.

 Next, there is the controversy as to whether the terms of verse 3 are to be rendered “man” and “woman” or “husband” and “wife.”